List of Zimbabwe Test cricket records

 Test cricket is the oldest form of cricket played at international level.
 A Test match is scheduled to take place over a period of five days, (Note: For the first 50 years of Test cricket matches were played over three or four days and until the 1930s some timeless Tests were played.)
 (Note: In October 2017, the ICC Board approved a trial of four-day Test cricket to run through until the 2019 Cricket World Cup.) and is played by teams representing full member nations of the International Cricket Council (ICC).

 Zimbabwe played their first test match in 1992, becoming the ninth test nation.
-Since then, they have played 113 test matches, compiling a record of 13 wins, 25 draws, and 75 defeats.
-As of March 2023, Zimbabwe's win percentage of 9% is the second-lowest of any test nation to have played at least ten matches, ahead of Bangladesh, and lower overall than any other nation except Ireland.
+Since then, they have played 130 test matches, compiling a record of 16 wins, 30 draws, and 84 defeats.
+As of June 2026, Zimbabwe's win percentage of 12.30% is the lowest of any nation that has played test matches to this day.
 Despite being a test nation since 1992, they accepted a voluntary suspension from test cricket in 2005, and did not play test cricket again until 2011.

 This is a list of Zimbabwe Test cricket records.
 It is based on the List of Test cricket records, but concentrates solely on records dealing with Zimbabwean Test cricket team, and any cricketers who have played for that team.